dongxiansuixin/ue-gameplay-work-balancer/README.md

 [![Product Name Screen Shot][product-screenshot]](/)

 Gameplay Work Balancer (GWB) is an Unreal Engine plugin that allows you to define a time budget and schedule units of work that need to be performed.
-The balancer will spread the work (time slice it) across multiple frames so that your game does not exceed it's intended frame budget and maintains a stable frame rate (FPS).
+The balancer will spread the work (time slice it) across multiple frames so your game does not exceed its intended frame budget and maintains a stable frame rate (FPS).

 ### ⚙️ How does it work?